 BES would pay a set of funds as an adjudication commission for accounts titled by Domingo Galan that would send such money to PDVSA and the process was confidential, according to the minutes of the alleged “extraordinary meeting of PDVSA”.

-Subsequently, upon receiving the happy news of the expiration of BES's proposal, on May 6, 2014, João Alexandre Silva, Paulo Nacif Jorge and Célia Tairum prepared a communication that the first would make to the Executive Committee of BES the following day and which would support the decision whereby the withdrawal of money that PDVSA had on deposit to guarantee loans granted by BES in the scope of documentary credit was authorized (trade finance).
+Subsequently, after receiving the happy news of the expiration of BES's proposal, on May 6, 2014, João Alexandre Silva, Paulo Nacif Jorge and Célia Tairum prepared a communication that the first would make to the Executive Committee of BES the following day and which would support the decision whereby the withdrawal of money that PDVSA had in deposit to guarantee loans granted by BES in the scope of documentary credit was authorized (trade finance).

 João Alexandre Silva and Ana Rita Barosa then presented aspects related to the alleged asset management contract that would be signed between BES and PDVSA.

 Ana Rita Barosa was only entrusted with the task of explaining the reasons for the expiration of BES's proposal and the business advantages for the bank.
-“What did it do, informing those present that, following a rigorous selection process and in competition with entities of international reputation (eg Deutsche Bank, Mitsubishi, Societé Generale, UBS and BSI), PDVSA informed BES today that this was the entity chosen to manage a portfolio of captives of that company, for a period of 6 years and an initial amount of 3.550 million euros ”.
+“What did it do, informing those present that following a rigorous selection process and in competition with entities of international reputation (eg Deutsche Bank, Mitsubishi, Societé Generale, UBS and BSI), PDVSA informed BES that on this date this was the entity chosen to manage a portfolio of captives of that company, for a period of 6 years and an initial amount of 3.550 million euros ”.
 Portfolio management would involve “an investment in a“ core ”portfolio (at least 80% of the value under management) and, in a long-term perspective, in a portfolio with a strategic positioning (maximum of 20%), with the possibility of investing in a stake in the capital of Rioforte ”.